jg-digital-media/jgdm_jobs_pathway/readme.md

 ### `2.0.3`

-  + After a day of grind and uncertainty, yesterday today was a much more of a success which progress n finishing the regsitrayion and authentication workflows and adding and persisting job application data to the database.
+  + After a day of grind and uncertainty, yesterday today was a much more of a success which progress in finishing the registration and authentication workflows and adding and persisting job application data to the database.

-  + A simple method for this that will log out the user natively so users don't need to interact with the official WordPress admin bar. `<?php echo wp_logout_url( site_url('/login') ); ?>`
+  + Sorting out logout functionality was a case of using a simple method to log out the user natively, so users don't need to interact with the official WordPress admin bar. `<?php echo wp_logout_url( site_url('/login') ); ?>

   + This means right now we have a way to log registered users in and out of the app natively - using the WordPress authentication system.

-  + AI fixed a number of things that I simply didn't spot.
-Chiefly there was a redirect issue that I soimply didn't spot.
-Looking for a registration route but that's not requited when eople are already on the register page so this generated an infinite redirect loop.
+  + AI helped me fix several issues that I hadn’t noticed myself.
+The main one was a redirect problem — it kept looking for a registration route even when users were already on the registration page, which caused an infinite redirect loop.

-  + After that I focused my attention on adding job application data to the database; handling empty states and content states to the dashboard and persisting the data to the database.
-I got thrpugh more than I was expecting to.. using Ajax and the WordPress database to persist changes to job status tracking.
-Which means I can add Ajax to the tech stack to this project.
+  + After that, I focused my attention on adding job application data to the database; handling dashboard states where the list is empty, when it has data; and persisting the data to the database.
+I got through more than I was expecting to today..
+Including using Ajax and the WordPress database to persist changes to job status tracking via checkboxes.
+Which means I can add Ajax to the tech stack for this project.

+  + 2 more big things to come that will require major development.
+Editable job profile data for each job application, and a way to provide progress feedback to the user via a stats page.

 ## User Flows